 Christmas markets in Paris are undoubtedly a favourite activity for Parisians during winter.
 They boast delicious cheesy concoctions like raclette and tartiflette, vin chaud, sausages, hot chocolate, nutella waffles and lots of different gifts and tree ornaments.
 But my favorite market is a bit more unique: the Christmas market at La Recyclerie.
 The urban farm/restaurant/community center in Northern Paris hosts an environmentally and ethically conscious Christmas market at the beginning of December.
 Here the idea is to support artisans and small, local businesses by buying ethically made products.
-This year the theme is the circular economy and the market will be held 2 and 3 December.

 Address: 83 boulevard Ornano, 75018 Paris.
 Find out more here.